Skip to content

 1. Use physical action rather than ‘said.’

-If you can show who’s talking by using a gesture or motion it will add more to the scene and allow you to lose the tag.
+If you can show who’s talking with a gesture or motion, it will add more to the scene and allow you to lose the tag.

 Anthony kicked the dirt.
 “I’m mad!”